SUSE-Enceladus/keg/doc/source/overview.rst

 Working With Keg
 ----------------

-Using Keg is a two step process:
+Using `keg` is a two step process:

 1. Fetch or create an `image definition tree`